High Availability

 Choose Resume Synchronization.

 If the IP address for one of the high availability peers is changed, this change will not be automatically updated on the other peer, even after performing a high availability synchronization.
-To ensure that the remote peer management center is also updated, you must manually change the IP address.
+To ensure that the remote peer is also updated, you must manually change the IP address.

 Procedure